Wednesday, June 1, 2022

 Limbo

-if it is a fox with the wail of a stabbed girl,
+if it is a fox or the wail of a stabbed girl,

-i roll the two faces of my skull,
+i rolled the two faces of my skull,

 right to dark, left to bright,